-Medium- to long-term inflation expectations have been more or less unchanged recently after rising moderately.
-The March 2023 Tankan (Short-Term Economic Survey of Enterprises in Japan) shows that the diffusion index (DI) for output prices has been at a high level, and firms' inflation outlook for general prices has also been at a high level, not only for the short term but also for the medium to long term.
-With regard to the annual spring labor-management wage negotiations this year, the provisional aggregate results compiled by the Japanese Trade Union Confederation (Rengo) show that the wage growth rate agreed in the negotiations thus far has been significantly higher than in the previous year, including base pay.
+Medium- to long-term inflation expectations have shown some upward movements again.
+The June 2023 Tankan (Short-Term Economic Survey of Enterprises in Japan) shows that the diffusion index (DI) for output prices has been at a high level, and firms' inflation outlook for general prices has also been at a high level, not only for the short term but also for the medium to long term.
+In addition, the wage growth rate agreed in the annual spring labor-management wage negotiations this year was significantly higher than in the previous year, including base pay.
 Given that the formation of inflation expectations in Japan is largely adaptive, the increase in inflation seen thus far has brought about a rise in households' and firms' medium- to long-term inflation expectations.
-Regarding the outlook, even as actual inflation decelerates toward the middle of fiscal 2023, inflation expectations are likely to rise again moderately toward the end of the projection period, with improvement in the output gap and changes in firms' price- and wage-setting behavior and in labor-management wage negotiations.
+In this situation, signs of change have been seen in firms' wage- and price-setting behavior.
+Regarding the outlook, even as actual inflation decelerates, inflation expectations are likely to rise moderately toward the end of the projection period, with improvement in the output gap and changes in firms' wage- and price-setting behavior and in labor-management wage negotiations.
 This will likely lead to a sustained rise in prices accompanied by wage increases.